madreher/LammpsInputBuilder/README.md

 To avoid this problem and make a workflow definition agnostic of a given unit set, LIB wraps numerical parameters into `Quantity` objects representing different physical properties.
 A `Quantity` object represents a type of physical property, a numerical value, and a unit associated with it.
 A `Quantity` type exists for each type of units declared in Lammps (temperature, length, force, etc).
 A `Quantity` object can be converted to a new unit on demand.
 This is done by using [Pint](https://pint.readthedocs.io/en/stable/) in the backend.

 When converting the workflow into Lammps commands, the `WorkflowBuilder` knows which unit style is used, and can therefor require to convert all the `Quantity` objects to the right units when writting commands.
-This mechanism ensures that a user can define a workflow once, and change the Lammps unit set at will without ever having to update its workflow because of improper units.
+This mechanism ensures that a user can define a workflow once, and change the Lammps unit set at will without having to update every physical quantities.

 ## Workflow examples

 ### Minimize, Warm Up, and NVE

-In this example, we are going to create a simple workflow composed of 3 stages: minimization, follow up by a thermalization phase, and finally an equilibration phase.
+In this example, we are going to model a single benzene molecule in vacuum.
+First, we load the molecular system and assign a force field onto it, e.g. ReaxFF.
+Next, we create a simple workflow composed of 3 stages: energy minimization, heating from 0K to 300K, relaxation at 300K.

+#### Molecule model definition and potential assignement

 The first step is to declare a model and assign a forcefield to it.
 In this example, we are going to use the benzene molecule with a reaxff potential file.
 This is done with the following code: